Copyright © 2000-2007 by

 Todos esses esforços © [toduzes1z1SfOrsuS] or [toduzesSfOrsuS] (all these efforts).
 See also note 20, word-initial es.

 26 June, 2008: "A TAP anunciou um plano de emergência.
 Nos primeiros cinco meses do ano, a companhia registou um prejuízo de cento e dois milhões de euros.
-Esta reviravolta nos resultados é explicado pele empresa com a escalada dos combustíveis.
+Esta reviravolta nos resultados é explicado pela empresa com a escalada dos combustíveis.
 A TAP diz que todos os esforços são necessários © para peser ..., preservar a companhia."

 /toduzuz1SforsuSs3~u~n1s1sarjuS/